-BiographySıla Karataş (1987, Ankara) was graduated as architect and awarded Master’s degree with the thesis “Building Marshall Plan in Turkey: The Formation of Workers’ Housing Question, 1946-1962” at the Middle East Technical University.
-In her thesis, she analyzed the formation of workers’ housing discourse and workers’ housing cooperatives, and the socio-spatial development of workers’ housing settlements in relation to planning and urbanization policies of the 1950s and 1960s within the framework of the ideological and spatial programming of the Marshall Plan and Americanization in Turkey.
+BiographySıla Karataş (1987, Ankara) is an architect and awarded Master’s degree with the thesis “Building Marshall Plan in Turkey: The Formation of Workers’ Housing Question, 1946-1962” at the Middle East Technical University.
+In her thesis, she analyzed the formation of postwar workers’ housing discourse concerning the policy, planning and architecture of workers’ housing cooperatives within the framework of the ideological and spatial programming of the Marshall Plan and Americanization in Turkey.
 This research received Honourable Mention in 'Young Social Scientists Awards' of the Turkish Social Sciences Association.

 She worked as assistant and lecturer in Turkey between 2012-2019; took part in architectural and urban design studios as tutor and reviewer, prepared and gave Case Studies in Social Housing and Community Planning among other courses in undergraduate level.

 Her research interest is mainly history and theory of housing and settlement, and in detail, postwar architecture and urbanism of housing.
 She conducts research on postwar housing with a focus on forms of transnational activity and on agencies of policymaker, planner, architect and labour community in housing production.